HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-In~\Cref{fig:gabbro_kpca} we present a collection of the most relevant components reconstructed using our proposed method, HyperPCA.
-For the analysis we choose \texttt{bior3.9} filters, stopping at the first downsampling layer, and $\upalpha = \num{e-9}$.
-The effect of the application of a kernel function to the covariance matrix obtained from the DWT of the original data is immediately visible in the highest ranking PCs.
-PC-1 shows the distribution of Ca on the sample, almost deprived of any relevant Al contamination.
-In the same way, PC-2 shows the distribution of Al, without significant Ca presence, which starts to show part of the self-reversal phenomenon.
+In the second column of~\Cref{fig:gabbro_pca} we present a collection of the most relevant components extracted using our proposed method, \hyperpca.
+For the analysis we choose \texttt{bior3.9} filters, stopping at the first downsampling layer, and $\alpha = \num{e-1}$.
+The effect of the application of a kernel function to the covariance matrix obtained from the \dwt of the original data is immediately visible in the highest ranking \pcs. \pcn{1} shows the distribution of Ca on the sample, almost deprived of any relevant Al contamination.
+In the same way, \pcn{2} shows the distribution of Al, without significant Ca presence, which starts to show part of the self-reversal phenomenon.
 Readability of the loadings is thus clearly enhanced, as noise is no longer present in the spectra.
-As a consequence, the associated elemental maps only shows the effective distribution of the elements, thus making their interpretation easier and immediate.
-The effect of the DWT is visible in the grouping of the lines associated to Al and Ca in separate PCs: the loadings only contain strong contributions coming from a single element, thus disentangling the emission lines of interfering elements.
-As in standard PCA, HyperPCA is also capable of extracting information which would otherwise be difficult, if not impossible, to highlight using a univariate method.
-These properties are visible in PC-12 which shows additional information on the self-reversed Ca lines: the corresponding elemental map presents clearly the distribution where the presence of Ca is most intense, without Fe and Ti interference.
-By comparison with~\Cref{fig:gabbro_pca}, it is thus already possible to distinguish the Ca contribution from the Ti formation.
-HyperPCA is also capable of completely separating the Ti emission lines present in the granularities in PC-28 at \SIlist{394.87;395.63;395.82;398.18;398.98}{\nano\meter}.
-Less intense Fe lines, notably at \SIlist{391.36;392.29;392.79;393.03}{\nano\meter} are also recovered in the same PC.
-Given its properties, HyperPCA is thus capable of providing more readable loading vectors, and, consequently, more relevant elemental maps (e.g.: isolated elemental contributions, specific mineral formations), with higher quality than standard PCA or other univariate approaches.
-HyperPCA also grants the ability to recover other properties of the analysed sample, shown in Figure~12 of the supplementary material: PC-3 and PC-4 show the self-reversal phenomenon of the Ca lines, represented as brighter colours in the score maps due to the sign convention, by singling out the Ca contributions and the reversed peaks.
-Minor lines of Fe can also be recovered in lower ranking PCs, such as the PC-62 shown in the same figure in the supplementary material.
-Other PCs contain additional information on the line profiles at different detail levels and are not presented here for brevity.
+As a consequence, the associated elemental maps only show the effective distribution of the elements, thus making their interpretation easier and immediate.
+The effect of the \dwt is visible in the grouping of the lines associated to Al and Ca in separate \pcs: the loadings only contain strong contributions coming from a single element, thus disentangling the emission lines of interfering elements.
+As in standard \pca, \hyperpca is also capable of extracting information which would otherwise be difficult, if not impossible, to highlight using a univariate method.
+These properties are visible in \pcn{12} which shows additional information on the self-reversed Ca lines: the corresponding elemental map presents clearly the distribution where the presence of Ca is most intense, without Fe and Ti interference.
+By comparison with the reconstruction of the standard \pca in~\Cref{fig:gabbro_pca}, it is thus already possible to distinguish the Ca contribution from the Ti formation. \hyperpca is also capable of completely separating the Ti emission lines present in the granularities in \pcn{28} at \SIlist{394.87;395.63;395.82;398.18;398.98}{\nano\meter}.
+Less intense Fe lines, notably at \SIlist{391.36;392.29;392.79;393.03}{\nano\meter} are also recovered in the same \pc.
+Given its properties, \hyperpca is thus capable of providing more readable loading vectors, and, consequently, more relevant elemental maps (e.g.: isolated elemental contributions, specific mineral formations), with higher quality than standard \pca or other univariate approaches. \hyperpca also grants the ability to recover other properties of the analysed sample, shown in~\Cref{fig:gabbro_kpca_less_imp}: \pcn{3} and \pcn{4} show the self-reversal phenomenon of the Ca lines, represented as brighter colours in the score maps due to the sign convention, by singling out the Ca contributions and the reversed peaks.
+Minor lines of Fe can also be recovered in lower ranking \pcs, such as the \pcn{62} shown in the same figure in the supplementary material.
+This component also shows the correlation between Ti and Fe, the latter being present in less concentrated quantities on the entire surface of the sample, as confirmed also by the \sem images in~\Cref{fig:gabbro_ground_truth} in the appendix.
+Other \pcs contain additional information on the line profiles at different detail levels and are not presented here for brevity.